Remote Electrical Neuromodulation for Migraines - CAM 701171

 Summary of Evidence

-For individuals with acute migraine due to episodic or chronic migraine who receive remote electrical neuromodulation (REN), the evidence includes 2 RCTs and nonrandomized, uncontrolled studies.
-Relevant outcomes are symptoms, functional outcomes, quality of life and treatment-related morbidity.
-Use of an active REN device resulted in more patients with improved pain and symptoms at 2-hour follow-up compared with a sham device based on 2 small (total N = 212) RCTs with numerous relevance limitations.
-Based on the existing evidence, it is unclear how Nerivio would fit into the current acute migraine management pathways.
-The specific intended-use (e.g., treatment naive, those with contraindications to medication, or those who have failed pharmacologic treatment); and associated empirically-documented recommended REN regimen(s) (e.g., a clinically relevant effective device intensity threshold) must be specified in order to adequately evaluate net health benefit.
-Additionally, functional outcomes and quality of life must be evaluated in well-designed and well-conducted studies in well-defined populations using well-defined and documented Nerivio regimens.
+For individuals with acute migraine due to episodic or chronic migraine who receive remote electrical neuromodulation (REN), the evidence includes 2 randomized controlled trials (RCTs) and nonrandomized, uncontrolled studies.
+Relevant outcomes are symptoms, functional outcomes, quality of life, and treatment-related morbidity.
+Use of an active REN device resulted in more patients with improved pain and symptoms at 2-hour follow-up compared with a sham device based on 2 small (N = 212) RCTs with numerous relevance limitations.
+Based on the existing evidence, it is unclear how Nerivio would fit into the current acute migraine management pathway.
+The specific intended use and associated empirically-documented recommended regimen(s) must be specified in order to adequately evaluate the net health benefit.
+Additionally, functional outcomes and quality of life must be evaluated in well-designed and conducted studies in defined populations using documented Nerivio regimens.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 The purpose of the following information is to provide reference material.
 Inclusion does not imply endorsement or alignment with the evidence review conclusions.